tomkom/pyGeoInfoVS/README.md

-# pyGeoInfoVS
+# pyGeoInfoVS - A Python Geographical information vizualization shootout

-A Geographical information vizualization shootout: setting up a comparison of current python visualization options and allowing for their comparison.
+Setting up a comparison of current python visualization options and allowing for their comparison.

 This shootout has been put up here by me (Martin Tomko, @dinomirMT, www.tomko.org)